Billing & Insurance

 - STAT ER is an emergency room.

-- STAT ER charges rates comparable to a hospital emergency department, including a facility fee.
+- STAT ER charges rates comparable to a hospital emergency department, including a possible facility fee.

 - The physician may bill separately from the facility.